Task Vectors, Learned Not Extracted: Performance Gains and Mechanistic Insight: Supplementary Materials for

 \subsection{Replication of \autoref{fig:generation} for Other Models}

-In Figures~\ref{fig:generation_llama2-7B}--\ref{fig:generation_llama3.2-3B}, we present the comparison between Vanilla TV, FV, and LTV injected into the middle layer of Llama2-7B, Llama2-13B, Llama3-8B, and Llama3.2-3B on the Myopic dataset.
-The results closely echo those of \autoref{fig:generation}: the LTV consistently outperforms both baselines as well as ICL across models, demonstrating its generalizability to complex generation tasks beyond single-token responses and the superiority of its performance uncapped by the representation quality of the ICL hidden states.
-In Figures~\ref{fig:generation_llama3-70B}--\ref{fig:generation_yi}, we present the results on the remaining models (Llama3-70B, Qwen2.5-32B, Yi), where we compare Vanilla TV and LTV.
+In Figures~\ref{fig:generation_llama2-7B}--\ref{fig:generation_llama3.2-3B}, we present the comparison between Vanilla TV, FV, and LTVs injected into the middle layer of Llama2-7B, Llama2-13B, Llama3-8B, and Llama3.2-3B on the Myopic dataset.
+The results closely echo those of \autoref{fig:generation}: LTVs consistently outperform both baselines as well as ICL across models, demonstrating their generalizability to complex generation tasks beyond single-token responses and the superiority of their performance uncapped by the representation quality of the ICL hidden states.
+In Figures~\ref{fig:generation_llama3-70B}--\ref{fig:generation_yi}, we present the results on the remaining models (Llama3-70B, Qwen2.5-32B, Yi), where we compare Vanilla TV and LTVs.
 The results are largely similar.